Omena0/PyJavaBridge/docs/src/examples/examples_dungeon.md

 ---
-title: "Dungeon Generator"
+title: "Dungeon Example"
 subtitle: "Procedural dungeon with rooms, loot, mobs, and lifecycle"
 ---

-# Dungeon Generator
+# Dungeon Example

 An advanced example using the **Dungeon** extension to create a procedurally generated dungeon with loot pools, mob spawning,